thomashoangvn/Combine_SwiftUI_MVVM_DI_Boilerplate/README.md

 # Combine SwiftUI MVVM Dependency Injection

-A boilerplate demonstrates how to use combine and MVVM in the SwiftUI app.
+A sample code snippet demonstrating how to use Combine and MVVM in a SwiftUI app with GitHubService api get using Dependency Injection.

-# Structure
+## Structure

+    ```bash
     ProjectRoot/
     ├── Models/
     │   └── User.swift
     ├── ViewModels/
     │   └── UserViewModel.swift
     ├── Views/
     │   ├── UserListView.swift
     │   └── UserDetailView.swift
     └── Services/
         └── UserService.swift
+    ```

-# Build Tools & Version
+## Build Tools & Version

+    ```bash
     Xcode 15.3
     iOS 15.6+
+    ```

 ## Contributing

-We appreciate your interest in contributing to 'Combine SwiftUI MVVM Dependency Injection' .
+We appreciate your interest in contributing to 'Combine SwiftUI MVVM Dependency Injection'.
 Feel free to open issues or submit pull requests.

 ## License

-This project is licensed under the [BSD-4-Clause License](LICENSE).
+This project is licensed under the [License](LICENSE).